ippontech/blog-usa/posts/python-in-production-part-4-of-5.md

 scp -i {path_to_ssh_private_key_file} simple_api.service {user}@{server}:/home/{user}/simple_api.service
 ```

-The next step after copying both files on to our server, is to log into our server and complete our setup.
-This next step will only need to be completed one time, and then it is good forever!
+After copying both files onto our server, the next step is to complete our setup.
+This next step will only need to be completed once; it is good forever!

 ## Create Symlinks to our Files